SimmeringRook/simmeringrook.github.io/courses/PH403/Thesis/Methodology.md

 Elements in array: 4989990
 ```

 So, we're already at almost 2 seconds of runtime per function call, and these are the two simplest equations I can numerically evaluate in the entirety of General Relativity.
-As mentioned above, after reading some more detail about the `Numpy` documentation, I noticed that `np.multiply` and the other maths functions can *operate in place*.
+As mentioned above, after reading some more detail about the `NumPy` documentation, I noticed that `np.multiply` and the other maths functions can *operate in place*.
 Essentially, the way the following statement would evaluate `proper_distance[ ... ] = __r_step_resolution / np.sqrt(1 - (2*M)/(r*__r_step_resolution))` is that this calculation would occur for each `r`.
 On its face, this isn't a ground breaking statement, but during the runtime, `__r_step_resolution` is constant, as well as `r_coord`.
 So, at the very least, we're doubling the amount of calculations that need to occur.
 Caching the results in a global `CURVATURE_FACTORS` variable that calculates $1-\frac{2M}{r}$ for each `r` at the start of the program can almost cut the total elapsed time in half.

 $$1-\frac{2M}{r}$$

-The only thing that is not constant in this expression (in code) is the `r` from `r_coord`, but this is where we can actually start to leverage the power of `Numpy`.
+The only thing that is not constant in this expression (in code) is the `r` from `r_coord`, but this is where we can actually start to leverage the power of `NumPy`.
 They have gone through great lengths to optimize operations like scalar multiplication, and by sacrificing some readability:

 ```py
 __r_step_resolution / np.sqrt(1 - (2*M)/(r*__r_step_resolution))